-The movies about incest on this list, minus two with unsimulated sex, aren't as obscene or sexually explicit as incest in the foreign film circuit.
-French and South Korean provocateurs, for example, working outside the puritanical constraints of the MPAA rating system, produce depictions of incest in films like Moebius and Ma Mere that might make you squirm.
+The movies about incest on this list aren't as obscene or sexually explicit as incest in the foreign film circuit.
+French and South Korean provocateurs, for example, working outside the constraints of the MPAA rating system, produce depictions of incest in films like Moebius and Ma Mere that might make you squirm.
 In American indie films with incest, the act tends to happen behind closed doors, letting the viewer fill in the blanks with their own imagination.

 The incest is uncomfortable, but full credit to the filmmakers for going all in.
 At one point, Paul calls Nina at school to ask whether she's wearing her little cheerleading outfit.
-At home, Nina does a strip tease for dad, and he gropes her in the bathroom.
-Olivia, perpetually stoned on painkillers, is blind to the relationship.
-The big twist is, Dot was only pretending to be deaf.
-She overhears Paul try to rape Nina and strangles him with a piano wire.
+At home, Nina does a strip tease for dad, and he touches her in the bathroom.
+Olivia, perpetually on painkillers, is blind to the relationship.
+The big twist is, Dot was only pretending to be deaf, and she gets the final revenge in the film.

 The film got lackluster reviews, though Variety did describe it as a "Lifetime movie on crack.”see more on The Quiet